nogre/PiDVDBackup/README.md

 DVD-R media: $16

 Grand total for the basic hardware is less that $30, plus $16 for 100 DVD-R. I had a Pi Zero W, power supply, and on the go cable from other projects already.
-A secondary or tertiary DVD+RW could easily be added to the system for not much more.
+A secondary or tertiary DVD+RW could easily be added to the system, creating RAID 1, for not much more.
 A powered usb hub, or independently powered DVD+RWs, are also recommended to prevent power drops to the Pi when burning disks.

 ## Software